 Implement and test the new Tunnel Build Message as defined in proposal 157 [Prop157].
-Roll the support out in a release.
-Do additional testing, then enable it in the next release.
+Roll the support out in release 0.9.51.
+Do additional testing, then enable in release 0.9.52.

 Testing will be difficult.
 Before this can be widely tested, a good subset of the network must support it.
 Before it is broadly useful, a majority of the network must support it.
 If specification or implementation changes are required after testing, that would delay the rollout for an additional release.

 Target release: 0.9.52, late 2021.